variejs/docs/routing.md

 });
 ```

+<a name="templates"></a>
+### Templates

-##3 Template Areas Template areas are useful to use the same layout for a specific area of the application.
+Template areas are useful to use the same layout for a specific area of the application.
 For instance each of Varie's documentation pages have the same layout, but the rest of the site has a different layout.

 ```js
 $router.template("/docs", "documentationArea").group(() => {